xpjb/gmux/README.md

 * Idk just add these back in with CC if you miss them lol

 ## Things it would be nice to have
-* Parsing .desktop files: tries to run file managers with %U, lol
-* Sometimes the discord cleanup, dunno if its discords fault or what
 * No X server thing might be a bug lol
-* Wiggle focus
+* Focus on mouse movement - i3 and dwm dont have this either (mouse change is fine)
 * Sometimes the redrawing with notifications etc is a bit jank. it doesnt redraw when it gets one and it doesnt redraw when it expires either
 * Maybe a notification for successful screenshot too
-* Run spin loop.. needs fps limit
+* Run spin loop.. needs fps limit. powr usage etc
 * Test performance of launcher caching too
 * Getting an error in launcher state would probably cook you
 * test kills the x session and orphans all the windows and theyre in some other session, cooked